AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Amateurs sit and wait for inspiration, the rest of us just get up and got to work. — Stephen King
+> When asked, how do you write?
+I invariably answer, one word at a time. — Stephen King
 <!--END_SECTION:quote-->